 As a small business owner, you already know how important it is to stay on top of your credit.
-However, you may not know much about your Paydex score and what it means for your small business.
-According to Dun & Bradstreet, your Paydex score is the “unique dollar-weighted numerical indicator of how a firm paid its bills over the past year, based on trade experiences reported to D&B by various vendors.”
+However, you may not know much about your PAYDEX® Score and what it means for your small business.
+According to Dun & Bradstreet®, your score is the “unique dollar-weighted numerical indicator of how a firm paid its bills over the past year, based on trade experiences reported to D&B® by various vendors.”

 1. Pay your bills early.

-Since your Paydex score is directly related to your payment history, the best way to improve it is to pay bills as early as possible.
+Since your PAYDEX® Score is directly related to your payment history, paying bills as early as possible is the best way to improve it.
 However, simply paying bills on time will not necessarily increase your score.
-You must pay before the invoice is due to help boost your Paydex score.
+You must pay before the invoice is due to help improve your score.
 For example, to elevate your score above 80, you would typically need to pay your bill before the invoice is sent.

 2. Monitor your credit regularly.